softwaresaved/international-survey/analysis/introduction.md

 **United States of America**|81%|40% all the time|32%|Sometime (26%)
 **South Africa**|44%|variable|11%|Not often

 Sustainability is an important aspect we advocate here at the Software Sustainability Institute.
-So it is normal we try to study this aspect too.
+So it is normal for us to try to study this.
 To find out if RSEs are developing appropriate practices to ensure their software will outlive them, we asked if they are developing appropriate testing as well as the bus factor of their biggest project and the presence or not of a technical plan.

 **Country**|**Testing**|**Bus factor**|**Technical handover**